ucgmsim/toshi-hazard-post/docs/usage.md

     - `mean`: weighted mean
     - `std`: weighted standard deviation
     - `cov`: weighted coeficint of variation [Meletti et al., 2021](https://doi.org/10.4401/ag-8579)
-    - fractile specified by the string representation of a floationg point number between 0 and 1
+    - fractile specified by the string representation of a floating point number between 0 and 1

 ### Manipulating calculation arguments programmatically

-Users may want to manipulate arguments in a script to facilitate easy experiementation.
+Users may want to manipulate arguments in a script to facilitate easy experimentation.
 Here is an example of altering the logic tree and re-running a calculation:
 ```py
 from toshi_hazard_post.aggregation_args import AggregationArgs
 from toshi_hazard_post.aggregation import run_aggregation